oracle/oci-java-sdk/ApacheConnector-README.md

 An example can be found [here](https://github.com/oracle/oci-java-sdk/tree/master/bmc-examples/src/main/java/ApacheConnectorPropertiesExample.java  "here")

 ## More info

+### Disabling extra logs related to streams
+The SDK emits warnings related to streams when an API that returns streams in its response is called.
+To disable the logs around streams, you can set the system property `oci.javasdk.extra.stream.logs.enabled` to `false`.
+This can be done programmitically or by passing a system property in the java command line.

 More examples related to customizing Apache Connector can be found [here](https://github.com/oracle/oci-java-sdk/tree/master/bmc-examples/src/main/java/ApacheConnectorPropertiesExample.java  "here")

 ## License